 Interview with Julia Ross on A Few Things That Hold People Back from Losing Weight

-Nutritionist, Julia Ross, divulges the real reason people cannot stick with a diet if a person’s brain can be rewired to kick the habit of overeating and what holds people back from losing weight.
+Nutritionist Julia Ross divulges the real reason people cannot stick with a diet and how this holds them back from losing weight.
+Then she reveals how a person’s brain can be rewired to kick the habit of overeating, permanently.
 Read on to find out more about how her new book, The Craving Cure, can help you kick those eating habits you weren’t able to crush before.

 GLITTER: How long have you been practicing?
 Has this always been a passion of yours?